KyhleOhlinger/ohlinger.co/_walkthroughs/2021-02-07-htb_doctor.markdown

 Sorry, user shaun may not run sudo on doctor.
 ```

 I decided to run the `LinPEAS.sh` file that I uploaded previously.
-One of the interesting service that was running was obviously `splunkd` as we saw initially.
+One of the interesting services that was running was obviously `splunkd` as we saw initially.
 Since port 8089 was open and actively serving the API, I decided to search for some Splunkd exploits while I was waiting for LinPEAS to complete.
 In order to ensure that the user had access to the Splunk API, I attempted to authenticate to the web service:<https://10.10.10.209:8089/services>

 <p class="imgMiddle">
 <img src="/assets/img/ChallengeVMs/Doctor/img10.png"  style="width: 70%" />